edge-cloud/www.edge-cloud.net/_posts/2015-01-13-cisco-wlc-with-cloudtrax-captive-portal.md

 tags:
   - WiFi
 ---
-The <a href="http://www.cisco.com/c/en/us/products/wireless/virtual-wireless-controller/index.html" target="_blank">Cisco Wireless LAN Controller (WLC)</a> solution provides 802.11 wireless networking solutions for enterprises and service providers via a combination of a central wireless LAN controllers and associated lightweight access points controlled by the controller, all concurrently managed by any or all of the operating system user interfaces.
+The [Cisco Wireless LAN Controller (WLC)](http://www.cisco.com/c/en/us/products/wireless/virtual-wireless-controller/index.html) solution provides 802.11 wireless networking solutions for enterprises and service providers via a combination of a central wireless LAN controllers and associated lightweight access points controlled by the controller, all concurrently managed by any or all of the operating system user interfaces.

 The solution simplifies deploying and managing large-scale wireless LANs by managing all data client, communications, and system administration functions, performing radio resource management (RRM) functions, managing system-wide mobility policies, and coordinating all security functions (See Figure 1).